cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

 - <https://www.theworldavatar.com/kg/ontodispersion/CO2>

 ## Important for visualisation if not deployed locally
 Modify the `STACK_URL` parameter in `./stack-manager/inputs/config/services/dispersion-interactor.json` to the URL where the stack is deployed, this is used to construct the WMS endpoints and the URL for feature info agent queries.
-In other words, in that file, in "STACK_URL=http://localhost:3838", replace "localhost" with the IP address and "3838" with the port number you have deployed your stack.
+In other words, in that file, in "STACK_URL=http://localhost:3838", replace "localhost" with the IP address and "3838" with the port number where you have deployed your stack.

 Modify the diespersionHandler variable in `./stack-manager/inputs/data/visualisation/index.html` to the URL where the stack is deployed.
-In other words, in that file, in `var dispersionHandler = new DispersionHandler("http://localhost:3838", manager)`, replace "localhost" with the IP address and "3838" with the port number you have deployed your stack.
+In other words, in that file, in `var dispersionHandler = new DispersionHandler("http://localhost:3838", manager)`, replace "localhost" with the IP address and "3838" with the port number you where have deployed your stack.

 ## Start up the stack